Born in Spain in 1943.

-Pioneer in Spain in Electrography and Generative Systems Network, she has developed her complete professional career amid visual arts: The artist uses, not only photography, film and computers, but also the photocopier and fax to create installations, audio-visual projects and photographic series.
-With all that, Marisa manages to develop her own disciplinary language.
+Pioneer in Spain in Electrography and Generative Systems Network, she has developed her complete professional career amid visual arts: the artist uses not only photography, film and computers, but also the photocopier and fax to create installations, audio-visual projects and photographic series.
+With all that, Marisa manages to develop her own multidisciplinary language.

 According to the theorist Rocío de la Villa, “Feminism, memory and industrial archaeology, ecology along with special attention to marginalization processes, exclusion and precariousness in rural areas are tones that describe her trajectory”.

-Her work, mostly articulated around series, addresses social issues, as seen in the series Violencia Mujer, a project developed in US in 1975.
+Her work, mostly articulated around series, addresses social issues, as seen in the series Violence Women, a project she developed in the US in 1975.

 During the last decade, she has been wholeheartedly committed to different projects that resulted from a journey through different countries in Asia.
 The series “Ellas Filipinas” stands out showing the labour exploitation of the Philippines emigrants in Hong Kong.

-Marisa Gonzalez has done more than 50 individual and 100 collective exhibitions and her work is represented in both, private and public museums and international institutions.
+Marisa González's work has been shown in more than 50 solo and 100 group exhibitions and her work is represented in both, private and public museums and international institutions.